zekesonxx/minecraft-blockedservers/README.md

 # Minecraft blockedservers Scraper
 Minecraft pulls down a list of blocked servers from the Mojang API before connecting to a server, and checks the sha1 hash of the server you're connecting to against the blockedservers list.

-This repository checks the blockedservers list every 6 hours, and updates it if any of it changes.
+This repository checks the blockedservers list every day, and updates it if any of it changes.

 * Source: https://sessionserver.mojang.com/blockedservers
 * More Info: https://wiki.vg/Mojang_API#Blocked_Servers